 3.)
 Holding her questions until she can ask her husband at home also serves to encourage her husband to be the spiritual leader in his home.
 What a wise course God counsels, and He accomplishes so much with one simple order.
 If only our obedience were as great as His wisdom!

-How can things be so regimented that the women are not allowed to make even a single little comment in the informal living room atmosphere of a house church meeting?
-Such a question ascribes too insignificant and informal a nature to the meetings of the house church.
+How can things be so regimented that the women are not allowed to make even a single little comment in a participatory meeting?
+Such a question ascribes too insignificant and informal a nature to the meetings of the church.
 First, when we come together as a church, we are “assembled in the name of our Lord Jesus” and in such meetings it is possible that the “power of our Lord Jesus is present” (1Co 5:4).
 In fact, special care should be taken “so that when you meet together, it may not result in judgment” (1Co 11:34).
 James warned that not many brothers should presume to be teachers because “we who teach will be judged more strictly” (Jam 3:2).
 Church meetings are so important that the Scriptural guidelines for them are referred to as “the Lord’s command” (1Co 14:37).
 Peter wrote in general that, “If anyone speaks, he should do it as one speaking the very words of God” (1Pe 4:11).
 How much more should this apply to speaking to God’s assembled people?
-Just as the Lord’s Supper is no ordinary dinner, but rather a sacred, covenant meal, so too the meetings of the home church are not just informal chitchats over coffee, but rather holy assemblies in the name of the Lord Jesus with Him present in power.
+Just as the Lord’s Supper is no ordinary dinner, but rather a sacred, covenant meal, so too the Lord’s Day meetings of the church are not just informal share times, but rather holy assemblies in the name of the Lord Jesus with Him present in power.

 How would the silence requirement of 1 Corinthians 14 apply to the Lord’s Supper portion of a church meeting (1Co 11:17ff)?
 There were two phases to every New Testament Lord’s Day church meeting: the Lord’s Supper phase and the Interactive Meeting phase.
 Both result in the edification of the church, but there are differing rules for each phase.